 Click here for FAWNLs webpage where you can see all the fixtures, results, and table updates.

-Home matches for 2023/24 are played at Garforth Town FC: click here for all the info.
+Home matches for 2024/25 are again being played at Garforth Town FC: click here for all the info.

 Click here for all the updates on LUFCs website.